 Would your business benefit from an online shop?
 If so, make sure you have a secure socket layer (SSL) certificate so that your site is seen to be secure for your customers.

 Dependent on the type of business, its geographic reach and its aspirations, consider the initial design and functional requirements for your website.

 You will see that our site has many different features, areas and functionalities designed to assist our clients.
 What do you and your business require?
 Online ordering and payment?
 How interactive a site do you require?
 Again, seek advice and obtain alternative quotes.

 What haven't you considered?
 It is tempting to think you can budget for everything up front and include every cost you can conceive you will incur.
 However, experience shows that you should expect the unexpected, so you may choose to add in a percentage or a fixed sum.
-The advantage of including a provision is that you will have the funds available if something unexpected arises while if all goes according to plan, you will have surplus funds which is always an advantage in the early days of the development of the business.
+The advantage of including a provision is that you will have the funds available if something unexpected arises, whilst if all goes according to plan, you will have surplus funds which is always an advantage in the early days of the development of the business.

 What will it cost to start your business?
 How much funding will you require?
 Use our calculator to discover any shortfall you may have in the initial funding of your new business.
 You should not include your ongoing running costs as these will feature in your business plan and cash flow forecast.
 Please contact us to discuss how we can help you identify the most appropriate source of funding for your business.